manikandan-1704/Nodejs-express-user-management-api/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## 📜 License
-MIT License © 2025 Manikandan
+MIT License © 2025 Manikandan S